Ujwal-Shetty/Currency-convertor/README.md

 # Currency-convertor

-Api is Used to fetch $Country code and flags
+Api is Used to fetch $Countrycode and Countryflags

 For currency convertion,
-I have used an object which include key value pair of $Country code and 'currency converted for a value of 1USD'
+I have used an object which include key value pair of $Countrycode and 'currency converted for a value of 1USD'